 With the increased volume of competition that modern businesses face, it’s more important than ever to stand out from the crowd, to develop a unique identity, to create a consumer connection and value proposition through branding.
-Effective branding can give a major advantage to marketing, advertising, sales performance, and customer loyalty in increasingly difficult markets.
+Effective branding can give a major advantage to marketing, advertising, sales performance, customer decision-making, and customer loyalty in increasingly difficult markets.

 By examining and understanding the unique elements of branding, we can explore how these elements work together to build strong consumer-to-brand relationships.
 Some of the factors in the equation that play in to modern branding include New Consumerism, Brand Intimacy, Modernization & Globalization, and High-Cognitive Connections.

 Traditional consumerism is defined as "the sale of goods and services in ever-increasing amounts."
 But changes in modernization, globalization, and economic marketplaces have redefined consumerism: New Consumerism, or "the purchase of brands, goods, services, and experiences that deliver beyond traditional functionality."

 New consumerism enables companies and brands to establish Brand Intimacy and create long-lasting relationships with people in ways that traditional branding would have never thought possible.
 Brand Intimacy is defined as "the relationship between a person and a brand that transcends purchase or functional usage."
 In other words, brand intimacy is a measure of how well brands connect with their target audience above and beyond the utilitarian offering.